itxchy/ccf-2.0/README.md

 JavaScript application using React, React-Router, Webpack, and even some jQuery for AJAX calls.

 The UX and design still need a lot of work.
-Each page will be getting a complete makeover and Google Forms will ditched soon from the contact page.
+Each page will be getting a complete makeover.